quintans/eventsourcing/README.md

 Luckily, there is an implementation that addresses both of this issues: [oklog/ulid](https://github.com/oklog/ulid)

+### Version

+Other than the obvious requirement to guarantee optimistic locking when saving an aggregate, basic projection idempotency for a specific aggregate can be achieved by just looking into the aggregate version delivered in the events.
+We can safely ignore events that have lower aggregate version than the last one received.

 ### Change Data Capture Strategies (CDC)

 We need to forward the events in the event store to processes building the projections.